AndresRobert/Phasil-Framework/README.md

-# Phasil: PHP API Simple Layout
+# Phasil Framework: PHP API Simple Layout
-This is simpler than a microframework, it's just a layout for rapid backend API development.
+Phasil stands for PHP Api SImple Layout, but also is pronounced like the Spanish word "fácil" that means easy.

+## Endpoint-Response API
+New `ERA` model for API development (ERA: Endpoint-Response API).
 Don't get lost on hard to code REST definitions, you just need to define an endpoint and write a response for it.
 Easy as that!.

-New ERA model for API development (ERA: Endpoint-Response API).
+## Databases and Security

-You need to connect a database?
+Do you need to connect a database?
 Sure, MySQL configuration and JWT security is out of the box.
 The project has no deep roots so no limits on what you are able to modify.

-Phasil stands for PHp Api SImple Layout, but also is pronounced like the Spanish word "fácil" that means easy.

 ## Minimum Requirements
 * Apache server